Replacement Cost vs Actual Cash Value: How Car Insurance Payouts Work

 What is the difference between ACV and replacement cost in car insurance?

 Actual cash value (ACV) is your vehicle's current market value at the time of loss, calculated by subtracting depreciation from the cost to replace it with a comparable vehicle.
 Replacement cost, by contrast, pays what it would cost to buy a new equivalent vehicle without any depreciation deducted.
 Most standard auto policies pay ACV, which is almost always lower than replacement cost — sometimes significantly so for newer vehicles.
+For a full comparison of how each method affects your payout, see our guide on ACV vs. replacement cost in auto insurance.

 How does depreciation affect my insurance payout after a total loss?